GameOptim/unity-mobile-performance-guide/README.md

-# unity-mobile-performance-guide
+# Unity Mobile Performance Optimization Guide (CPU, GPU, Memory & Power)

-Real-world Unity mobile performance optimization guide based on profiling, power consumption, and runtime analysis.
+A practical Unity mobile performance optimization guide based on real device profiling and production debugging data.

-This repository provides practical insights into real-world performance issues on mobile devices, including:

-- Runtime memory
+This repository focuses on identifying and resolving performance bottlenecks in real mobile game scenarios, including frame drops, memory spikes, GPU overload, and thermal throttling.

+## What you will learn

+This guide covers real-world optimization practices across four core areas:

+- Memory management: reducing runtime allocations, GC pressure, and memory spikes
-- CPU time optimization using a modular approach
+- CPU optimization: improving frame time stability through modular system design

-- Balancing GPU load and visual performance
+- GPU performance: balancing rendering cost and visual quality under device constraints

-- Software-level optimization of power consumption, heat generation, and throttling

-Based on performance analysis data and production experience.
+- Power & thermal control: analyzing performance degradation caused by throttling

+## Why this matters

+Mobile game performance is not only a rendering problem—it is a system-level constraint involving CPU scheduling, GPU workload, memory pressure, and device thermal behavior.

+Without profiling-based optimization, issues such as frame pacing instability, sudden FPS drops, and overheating are difficult to reproduce and fix consistently.

-# About Us
+# About GameOptim

-GameOptim is a professional platform focused on mobile game performance optimization.
-With over 10 years of industry experience and insights from more than 10,000 game titles, it helps development teams deliver smoother gameplay with more predictable performance quality.
+GameOptim is a performance optimization platform focused on mobile games.

+With over 10 years of industry experience and analysis of 10,000+ game projects, GameOptim helps development teams identify, analyze, and resolve performance bottlenecks across development and production stages.

-Its core products, **Gears** and **GOT Online**, support different stages of the optimization workflow. **Gears** is a lightweight, free tool that requires no SDK integration, enabling fast performance diagnostics. **GOT Online** is designed for development and testing phases, providing deeper analysis and optimization capabilities.
+Our tools support different phases of the optimization workflow:

+- Gears: a lightweight, SDK-free profiling tool for rapid performance diagnostics
+- GOT Online: an advanced analysis platform for deep profiling and validation during development and testing

-Together, they form a complete workflow—from rapid issue detection to in-depth validation—enabling teams to shift from reactive performance fixes toward systematic performance engineering.
+Together, they enable a full-cycle optimization workflow—from issue detection to systematic performance engineering.